Dimension counts for singular rational curves via semigroups: Introduction

 A key invariant of cusps is their {\it ramification}, or inflection, in a point along their underlying curve.
 In each point $P \in \mb{P}^1$, the morphism $f: \mb{P}^1 \ra \mb{P}^n$ is determined by local sections $(\sig_0,\dots,\sig_n)$ vanishing at orders $a_0 < \dots < a_n$ in $P$.
 Generically, we have $(a_0,a_1,\dots,a_n)= (0,1,\dots,n)$, and the deviation

 indexes a Schubert variety $\Sig_{\bf \al}\subset\mb{G}(n,d)$ of codimension $|\al|$ associated to certain incidence conditions with respect to an osculating flag of a rational normal curve in $\mb{P}^d$ (and canonically specified by \eqref{ramif_profile}).
-A fundamental fact is that $m$ Schubert varieties $\Sig_{\bf \al_i}$, for $1 \leq i \leq m$, obtained by ramification in $m$ distinct points $P_i \in \mb{P}^1$ intersect dimensionally transversely; i.e., their codimensions are additive.
+Each such Schubert variety describes those centers of projection that map rational normal curves in $\mb{P}^d$ to unicuspidal degree-$d$ rational curves in $\mb{P}^n$; for an interesting recent extension to the setting of rational curves with multibranch singularities, see \cite{BIV}.
+A crucial fact is that $m$ Schubert varieties $\Sig_{\bf \al_i}$, for $1 \leq i \leq m$, obtained by ramification in $m$ distinct points $P_i \in \mb{P}^1$ intersect dimensionally transversely; i.e., their codimensions are additive.

-The ramification of a singularity imposes linear conditions on the coefficients of the underlying morphism $f=(f_0,\dots,f_n): \mb{P}^1 \ra \mb{P}^n$, namely the vanishing of partial derivatives of the $f_i, i=0,\dots, n$.
-In general, a singularity is not specified by its ramification.
-However, the semigroup of a singularity provides a natural set of additional, non-linear conditions on coefficients of the $f_i$, which arise from the multiplicative structure of the local ring of the singularity.
-We conjecture that, taken together, these two sets always impose the required $(n-2)g$ independent conditions on morphisms.
-Our method for producing dimension estimates for singular rational curves, which uses the natural stratification of singularities by semigroups, should be viewed as a first attempt to systematically classify these objects.
+The ramification of a cusp imposes linear conditions on the coefficients of the underlying morphism $f=(f_0,\dots,f_n): \mb{P}^1 \ra \mb{P}^n$, namely the vanishing of partial derivatives of the $f_i, i=0,\dots, n$.
+In general, a cusp is not specified by its ramification.
+However, the semigroup of a cusp provides a natural set of additional, non-linear conditions on coefficients of the $f_i$, which arise from the multiplicative structure of the local ring of the singularity.
+At the outset of this project, it seemed reasonable to conjecture that, taken together, these two sets always impose at least $(n-2)g$ independent conditions on morphisms; this was the position we took in \cite{CFM}.
+Indeed, $(n-2)g$ is the codimension inside the space $M^n_d$ of morphisms $\mb{P}^1 \ra \mb{P}^n$ of degree $d \gg g$ comprising maps with $g$-nodal images; and Joe Harris' celebrated proof of the irreducibility of the Severi variety \cite{H1} shows that all degree-$d$ plane curves of arithmetic genus $g$ lie in the closure of the locus of $g$-nodal rational plane curves.

+It turns out, however, that when the ambient dimension $n \geq 3$ is sufficiently large, there exist rational unicuspidal curves of arithmetic genus $g$ that lie outside of the closure of the locus of $g$-nodal rational curves.
+Indeed, we construct infinite families of examples of such curves explicitly; each of our examples is associated with a parameterization of a cusp with generic coefficients, whose ramification determines an arithmetic sequence of a particular type.
+The upshot is that the corresponding Severi-type varieties $M^n_{d,g}$ are reducible, in the same way that Hilbert schemes of finite-length subschemes of a fixed ambient space of dimension at least 3 are typically reducible.